 Depending on the organization, a professional association can offer internships and educational resources.
 As these organizations often sit at the forefront of changes, advancements, and developments in the field, they’re often good places to find new opportunities and other information related to the legal profession.
 Finding new career opportunities often starts with professional organizations.

 One of the most important aspects of joining a professional organization is the ability for applicants to grow their professional network.
 Like any other field, tempering knowledge and education with knowing those in the same field can help anybody along their career path.
-Since professional organizations for legal professional exist at every level, it is possible for applicants to create and nurture relationships with important as well as like-minded people.
+Since professional organizations for legal professionals exist at every level, it is possible for applicants to create and nurture relationships with important as well as like-minded people.

 Professional organizations exist at the local, state, national, and international level.
 Some organizations even exist as part of the school a student may already have enrolled in.
 This means applicants can, and should, start forging relationships immediately.
 Local groups can help someone find the right jobs and ease the transition into them.
 At the state level, the benefits grow further.
-Some of the more important national level groups include:
+Some of the more important national-level groups include:

 - American Alliance of Paralegals, Inc.